-If you are using SEO as part of your marketing efforts, then the download speed is a vital part of this marketing strategy.
+If you are using SEO as part of your digital marketing efforts, then the download speed is a vital part of this marketing strategy.
 Even if you manage to keep more people at your site despite the poor download speed, fewer people will even know your site exists because of how it affect the page ranking.

 Google ranks sites on their search result pages based on authority, relevancy, and overall quality.
 A poor download speed affects the quality of your site.
 This means that Google will drop it lower on the search rankings list even if all the other factors are quite positive.

 Now that you know all the major factors that poor download speed can do to your site, the next question is what can you do about it?

 The answer starts by assessing the download speed of your site on different devices.
 There are numerous tools available to check the download speed, but two of the most popular are PageSpeed Insights by Google and GTmetrix.
 Such tools can measure the download speed and provide suggestions on how they can be improved.

 The three most common reasons why your website is not downloading as fast as it should include the following.

 - Inadequate Servers